JamesMitofsky/JamesMitofsky/README.md

 🌱 Currently working with `React.js`

-🔭 Curious if I should make shoot for the moon with `Astro.js`
+🔭 Curious if I should shoot for the moon with `Astro.js`

 🤝 Eager to help my peers, communities, universities, & the world.